skohari/grayscale-theme/docs/aboutus.md

 He is passionate about solutioning through visualization and advanced statistics.

-## Viren Bavishi, Head of Dicking Around
+## Viren Bavishi, Head of Business
-Like the title says.
+Viren has worked with the world's most reputed consultancies and helped businesses launch products and enter newer geographies.

+He is passionate about research and execution.

 ## Uruj Kohari, Head of Innovation and Design
+Uruj, specializing in user experience and design thinking, leads the final form of solutions from solution journey perspective.

+He is passionate about orthogonality and challenge-based programs.